SamsungInternet/web-code/README.md

 termux-fix-shebang `which web-code`
 ```

 * Run web-code
 ```
 web-code
 ```

+# Development

+1. clone this repo
+2. `npm install`
+3. `npm run build`
+4. `npm run start`

 # Your first PR

 Try adding an icon for a file format you like in: `static/styles/icons.css` only a few file formats have been mapped.
-To corresponding icons from the  atom file-icons.
+To corresponding icons from atom file-icons.

 # Pouch Docs